 Advance Queensland Industry Attraction Fund

-AQIAF, like all our industry attraction work, seeks to bring innovative projects to Queensland and help them grow in order to drive job creation, regional growth, increased innovation and technology and supply chain development.
+AQIAF brought contestable projects to Queensland driving job creation, regional growth, increased innovation and technology and supply chain development.

 Our success stories

 Aspen Medical - a Brendale healthcare manufacturer will now produce three million face masks per month to be used in the fight against COVID-19.